Measurement of the $b$-quark production cross-section in 7 and 13 TeV $pp$ collisions

 The inclusive $b$-hadron cross-sections as functions of $\eta$ are given in Fig.~\ref{cross_section_7TeV_PtetaProjection}, along with a theoretical prediction called FONLL \cite{Cacciari:2015fta}.
 These results are consistent with and supersede our previous results at 7~TeV \cite{Aaij:2010gn}.

 The ratio of cross-sections is predicted with less uncertainty, and indeed most of the experimental uncertainties (discussed below) also cancel, with the largest exception being the luminosity error.
 In Fig.~\ref{cross_section_7TeV_PtetaProjection} (c), we compare the $\eta$-dependent cross-section ratio for 13~TeV divided by 7~TeV with the FONLL prediction.
-We see higher ratios at lower values of $\eta$ than given by the prediction, which indicates that the cross-section at $\eta$ values near two is growing faster than at larger values.